-The Hawke's Bay Regional Harbourmaster's role is to enhance the safety of shipping and boaties (including kayakers and other vessels users) using the region's coast and rivers.
+The Hawke's Bay Regional Harbormasters role is to oversee the safety of commercial shipping and recreational boating (including kayaks, paddle boards, dinghies and jet skis etc) who use the region's coast and rivers, from Mahanga in the north, to Porangahau in the south.
 This role has a huge range and variety; not unlike the various sizes of ships and boats that travel through our waters.

-Find out more about the Harbourmaster's role and water safety in our video here.
+Find out more about the Harbourmaster's role and water safety in our video below.

 For Harbourmaster notices about sea or river exclusion zones, click on Event Calendar here.

-Hawke’s Bay Regional Council is reviewing the Navigation Safety Bylaw that applies to coastal and some river areas.
-The bylaw covers boating safety, lifejacket rules, navigation infrastructure, and maps of activity zones (such as boat ramps and swimming zones).
+Hawke’s Bay Regional Council has reviewed the Navigation Safety Bylaw 2018 that applies to coastal and some river areas.
+The bylaw covers boating safety, life jacket rules, navigation infrastructure, and maps of activity zones (such as boat ramps and swimming zones).

 The Harbourmaster's Role

 The Harbourmaster promotes the safe and navigable use of the region's waterways by: